Skip to main content

 Best Time to do this Tour

-The best time to visit Tibet is during the spring and autumn months, from April to June and September to October.
+The best time to do this Lhasa, Everest & Kailash tour is during the spring and autumn months, from April to October.
 These seasons offer the most favorable weather conditions, ensuring a comfortable and enjoyable journey.

 Spring (April to June)

 Spring in Tibet brings clear skies, mild temperatures, and stunning landscapes as the region begins to bloom with vibrant colors.
-This is the perfect time for sightseeing and outdoor activities, with the weather being ideal for exploring Tibet’s high-altitude wonders.
-The snow-capped mountains are particularly striking during these months.
+Daytime temperatures generally range from 15°C to 25°C (59°F to 77°F) in lower-altitude areas such as Lhasa, while evenings can be cooler, dropping to 5°C to 10°C (41°F to 50°F).
+Higher-altitude regions, including the trekking routes around Everest and Kailash, remain colder, with daytime highs of 5°C to 15°C (41°F to 59°F) and nights often below freezing.
+This is the perfect time for sightseeing and outdoor activities, with the snow-capped mountains particularly striking during these months.

 Autumn (September to October)